Peter Cunnah

-Peter Cunnah (born 30 August 1966 in Derry, Northern Ireland) is a Northern Irish singer and lead singer and songwriter of 1990s dance-pop duo D:Ream.
+Peter Cunnah (born 30 August 1966 in Derry, Northern Ireland) is a Northern Irish musician and lead singer of 1990s dance-pop duo D:Ream.

 D:Ream

 Prior to forming D:Ream, he was lead guitarist with Belfast-based band Tie the Boy, who were briefly signed to the Mother Records label, owned by U2.
 When that deal foundered soon after the band's move from Belfast to London, in-fighting amongst the members led rapidly to its split.

 Finding himself in the heart of London's clubland, Cunnah, already a producer, originally conceived D:Ream as a way of re-using songs from his previous band.
 With little by way of support in London, he teamed up with DJ Al Mackenzie on a series of dance records by a 'faceless' dance act which would be fronted live and on-record by a diva, leaving Cunnah free to concentrate on songwriting and production and Mackenzie on building a DJ reputation.

 However, after a live date when Cunnah stepped up to sing, he found himself enjoying the experience and rapidly remodelled the D:Ream concept around his own vocals.
 Initially performing as a duo, they received acclaim in clubs and found management and record and publishing deals.